 Bonus Tips for Success

-1.Ditch the whole “perfection” thing—literally nobody’s nailing it 24/7.
-Just roll up, do your bit for an hour or so every day.
-It’s kinda nuts how that stuff adds up, honestly.
+1. Forget the “perfection” thing—literally nobody’s pro it 24/7 study.
+Just put a time, like an hour, to complete the task or so every day.
 Building habits?
 Way more important than burning yourself out trying to go all-out hero mode.

-2.Get yourself a crew who actually speaks your language.
+2. Get yourself a crew who actually speaks your language.
 No joke, YouTube’s packed with legends—Shivam at Apna College, Love Babbar, Striver from TakeUForward, Tech Dosi, and, of course, Anuj Bhaiya (man’s basically a cult classic at this point).
 These folks explain things without making your brain melt.

-3.Don’t ignore what’s popping off right now—GenAI, Cloud, DevOps, Cybersecurity, the whole nine yards.
+3. Don’t ignore what’s popping off right now—GenAI, Cloud, DevOps, Cybersecurity, the whole nine yards.
 Mess around with whatever seems cool and just keep stacking those skills.
 Tech’s like a treadmill, man.
 You stop running, you fly off the back.

 Final Words – Your Placement Is Not Your Identity